skytreader/.files/readme.markdown

     source ~/.bashrc
     ./configit

+## bashrc update

+    ./gobash
+    source ~/.bashrc

+**Important:** Execute the two commands above in the directory of this repo.
+You need to manually `source ~/.bashrc` (i.e., don't put those two lines in a script anymore).

 # vim set-up on a new machine
 Assuming the repository has already been cloned as above, just copy the whole `vim` directory in `/etc/vim`.